 Internet access varies in each study abroad location.
 Internet cafés are also widely available internationally for public use.

-While taking a laptop rarely causes problems at customs and most come with internal dual voltage capabilities, use precaution when taking electronics abroad.
-Check with your contact abroad and with students who have already studied at your host institution to decide if you should take your laptop with you.
+While taking a laptop rarely causes problems at customs, and most come with internal dual voltage capabilities, use precaution when taking electronics abroad.
+Check with your host institution abroad and with students who have already studied at your host institution to decide if you should take your laptop with you.

 The voltage in much of the world, including most of Europe and Latin America, is 220–250V instead of the 110V common in the United States.
 If you plug a U.S. appliance into an outlet with a 220–250V current, you will overheat and destroy it and possibly shock yourself.
 However, most computers, cell phone charges, have built-in converters (make sure to check the label).
 It is best to purchase small appliances that have dual voltage or run on batteries.
 You will probably also need to purchase adapter plugs to modify the flat U.S.-style prongs into the shapes used in other countries.